 Table E3.
 Individual Comorbidity Adjusted Odds Ratios for Association with Asthma Exacerbations.
 Patients were assigned to having a comorbidity if at least one ICD-9 code corresponding to each category was indicated during an encounter.
-Number (N) of patients and corresponding percent (%) are shown, along with odds ratio for each comorbidity category’s association with asthma exacerbations while adjusting for age, gender, race, BMI, financial class, and smoking history.
+Number (N) of patients and corresponding percent (%) are shown, along with odds ratio for each comorbidity category’s association with asthma exacerbations while adjusting for age, gender, race, BMI, health insurance type, and smoking history.